schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - Derived value functions for backward compatibility
 - Environment variable loading for API keys
 - Comprehensive validation function

+**Note**: Superseded by ADR-026 which simplified the configuration system by removing derived value functions and using direct access patterns.

 **Rationale**:
 - Single source of truth for all configuration